skylinesacademy/AI-102-Course/Module 1 - Getting Started/readme.md

 2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `///` repository to a local folder (it doesn't matter which folder).
 3. Open the folder in VS Code
 4. Ensure you have all the dependencies
 5. Expand the `Module 1 - Getting Started>` folder.

-Python code has been provided for rest-client access to Azure AI resources.

 ## Provision an Azure AI Services resource